shakacode/react-webpack-rails-tutorial/.controlplane/readme.md

 ## Other notes

 ### `entrypoint.sh`
-- waits for postgres and redis to be available
+- waits for Postgres and Redis to be available
-- runs `rails db:prepare` to create&seed/migrate database
+- runs `rails db:prepare` to create&seed/migrate the database

-## TODO
-- add healthchecks